stevenferrer/kalupi/README.md

 ## Shoulders of the giants

-The double-entry account system implementation in this project is heavily based on the [ideas](https://stackoverflow.com/questions/59432964/relational-data-model-for-double-entry-accounting) of [PerformanceDBA](https://stackoverflow.com/users/484814/performancedba) and deserves most of the credit.
+The double-entry accounting implementation in this project is heavily based on the [ideas](https://stackoverflow.com/questions/59432964/relational-data-model-for-double-entry-accounting) of [PerformanceDBA](https://stackoverflow.com/users/484814/performancedba) and deserves most of the credit.

 ## Contributing